SaiSriSushanth/MediBot/README.md

 3. Start chatting with MediBot by typing your medical questions in the input field

-## Important Notes

-- MediBot is not a substitute for professional medical advice
-- For emergencies, call emergency services immediately
-- For specific medical concerns, consult with a qualified healthcare provider
-- MediBot cannot diagnose conditions or prescribe medications

 ## Customization

 You can customize the medical context and behavior of the chatbot by modifying the `MEDICAL_CONTEXT` variable in `app.py`.